StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 have demonstrated strong performance for two-hop tasks, scaling robustly to more hops is challenging as the search space grows exponentially.

-To tackle this, our **Baleen** system introduces a richer pipeline for multi-hop retrieval: after each retrieval “hop”, Baleen summarizes the pertinent information from the passages into a short context that is used to inform future hops.
-In doing so, Baleen controls the search space architecturally—as it no longer needs to explore each potential passage at every hop—without sacrificing recall.
+To tackle this, our **[Baleen](https://arxiv.org/abs/2101.00436)**[^baleen] system (accepted as a Spotlight paper at NeurIPS'21) introduces a richer pipeline for multi-hop retrieval: after each retrieval “hop”, Baleen summarizes the pertinent information from the passages into a short context that is used to inform future hops.
+In doing so, Baleen controls the search space architecturally—obviating the need to explore each potential passage at every hop—without sacrificing recall.
 Baleen also extends ColBERT’s late interaction: it allows the representations of different documents to “focus” on distinct parts of the same query, as each of those documents